nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

       :width: 600

    ..
 NOTE::
-      Controller responds with a "204" response and an authentication cookie.
+      Controller responds with a "204 No Content" response and an authentication cookie.
-      Postman uses this cookie for auth in subsequent requests.
+      Postman uses this cookie for authentication in subsequent requests.

    .. image:: ./media/M2L2PMcookie.png
       :width: 400

 #.
-Expand the **Retail-Development Environment**, **Application trading** folder.
+Expand the **Retail-Development Environment**, **Application - trading** folder.
-   Open the **Application trading** subfolder and select the request name "4) Create Component – transfers".
+   Open the **Application trading** subfolder and select the request name **4) Create Component – transfers**.

    .. image:: ./media/M2L2PMtransfer.png
       :width: 400